rm-dr/copper/README.md

 It provides powerful data processing pipelines and universal item search, editing, and viewing

 ## 🚨 Warning 🚨
-This project is still very incomplete, and is nowhere near ready for daily use. \
+Copper is still very incomplete, and is nowhere near ready for daily use. \
 This might change once the following projects are resolved:
 - [Backend v1](https://github.com/rm-dr/copper/milestone/1)
 - [Webui v1](https://github.com/rm-dr/copper/milestone/2)